White Sox vs. Rays Player Props Betting Odds

 Vaughn Stats

-- Vaughn has 21 hits with nine doubles, a home run, 11 walks and 16 RBI.
+- Vaughn has collected 22 hits with nine doubles, a home run and 11 walks.
+He has driven in 16 runs.

 Vaughn Recent Games